-Although they share a common power supply, the I2C signals used for power supply monitoring are received by the primary node board only.
-(When viewed from the front of the chassis, the node board on the left is the primary board and the node board on the right is the secondary node board.)
+Although they share a common power supply, the I2C signals used for power supply monitoring are received by the node board 1 only.
+(When viewed from the front of the chassis, the node board on the left is node board 1 and the node board on the right is the node board 2.)